-- If you are still not satisfied, you can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ, Telephone Number: 0300-5550333 or at [email protected] about your complaint.
+- If the resolution is not to your satisfaction, you can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ, telephone number: 0300-5550333 or email [email protected] about your complaint.
 Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final decision or within a year of the act or omission about which you are complaining occurred (or, you becoming aware of it).
 For further information, you should contact the Legal Ombudsman.

 If we have to change any of the timescales above, we will let you know and explain why.